hmdlab/Evolutionary-Arms-Race/README.md

 Figures and Supplementary Figures described in the paper can be reproduced by running the code in the Jupyter notebooks in the notebook/ directory.

 ## 4. Citation
-**Landscape of Evolutionary arms race between Transposable elements and KRAB-ZFP family.**
+**Landscape of Evolutionary Arms Races between Transposable Elements and KRAB-ZFP Family.**
 Masato Kosuge, Jumpei Ito, Michiaki Hamada. bioRxiv.
 (2024) https://doi.org/10.1101/2024.05.20.595046